Patrick Carnes, PhD, CAS

 The New York Times suggested his book, Sexual Anorexia: Overcoming Sexual Self-Hatred, “will create a new wave of understanding about sexuality and the dynamics in intimate sexual relationships.”
 Dr. Carnes is co-editor of Sexual Addiction and Compulsivity: The Journal of Treatment and Prevention, a Taylor and Francis publication and the official journal of the National Council of Sexual Addiction and Compulsivity.

-Dr. Patrick Carnes is the primary architect of the Gratitude program for the treatment of sexual and addictive disorders at Pine Grove Behavioral Center in Hattiesburg, Mississippi.
+Dr. Patrick Carnes is the primary architect of the Gratitude program for the treatment of sexual and addictive disorders at Pine Grove Behavioral Health and Addiction Services in Hattiesburg, Mississippi.
 He also pioneered the founding of the Certified Sex Addiction Therapist program.
 This has evolved into a network of local, regional, and residential programs which specialize in this work.

 From 1996 until 2004, Dr. Carnes was Clinical Director for Sexual Disorder Services at The Meadows in Wickenburg, Arizona.
 While there, he developed a therapeutic technology based on his landmark study of the recoveries of 1,000 sex addicts.
 This work is summarized in Don’t Call It Love, which has been described by The New Age Journal as “the best book on the market about addiction and its costs and consequences.”